 Opening the lid of your slow cooker lets heat out and messes up the cooking time, so resist the temptation to take a quick look or give it a stir until there’s less than an hour left of cook time.
 As long as your pot is between half and three-quarters of the way full, your dish should cook up just fine.
 Learn how to fix these 11 ways you’re probably cleaning your kitchen wrong.

 Blenders have dull blades but powerful motors, while food processors have sharper blades and weaker motors.
 Use a blender for anything that needs to be super smooth with an even consistency, like smoothies, drinks, and creamy soups.
 But when working with hard foods like nuts and garlic, pull out a food processor, which is ideal for recipes with a chunkier texture, such as pesto.
-Make sure you know these 7 kitchen shortcuts you can’t get away with.

 A University of Birmingham study found that the best spot in your dishwasher depends on the type of mess your plate has.
 The middle of the machine gets the strongest spray of water, which makes it best for carb-based stains like potatoes or tomatoes.
 On the other hand, the detergent is at its highest concentration at the edges, where it flows back down like a waterfall, making it the most effective spot for protein-based messes like eggs, which need more time to soak.
 Here are other common mistakes you make when loading a dishwasher.

 Stand mixers are built at the right height, but during delivery or after normal use, their beaters might end up out of place.
 There should be a space the thickness of two sheets of paper between the beater and the bottom of the bowl.
 If yours is misaligned, lift the head and turn the screw on the neck to the left to raise the beater, or to the right to lower it.
 If you’ve made a mistake when baking don’t worry.
-Here are 8 KitchenAid mixer mistakes everyone has made.

 Garbage disposals aren’t as tough as you might think.
 The hot water in your sink can get up to 120 degrees Fahrenheit.
 Water that warm can cause the food being put down the garbage disposal to melt and turn into a thick paste.
 This will cause the garbage disposal to clog up.
 When rinsing the food off of your plates and into the garbage disposal, use cold water.
 Then, when it’s time to wash your dishes, switch the water to hot.
 Read on to find the 15 things you should never put down the garbage disposal.

 Big kitchen knives are scary enough without having to focus on how you hold them.
 Many people just wrap their hand around the handle.
 However, you’re supposed to hold your thumb and pointer finger on the sides of the blade.
 This grip will help you get more precise cuts.
-This is the simple way to keep your knives sharp.

 Or should we say, sink plungers?
 When you picture a plunger, you’re probably thinking of a red one with a flat bottom.
 Here’s the twist: Those are good for sinks and bathtubs, which have a flat bottom, but they won’t seal the drain on your toilet because it has a round bottom.
 Toilets need a flange plunger, which has a smaller opening that bells out so you can seal the drain.
 Here’s how you can unclog a toilet without a plunger.